Margaret Bethune: Career

 In order to provide for her young children and elderly mother, the widowed Bethune moved from Largo to Edinburgh in 1852, to seek midwifery training.
 She purchased a copy of Alexander Hamilton's Concise Rules for the Conduct of Midwives in the Exercise of their Profession, published in 1793, and gained a ticket to work on the wards at a maternity hospital in Edinburgh.

 Bethune returned to her family in 1853, and began working as a midwife or "howdie" in her community.
 Bethune kept a casebook, recording 1,296 labours she attended, all within the parish of Largo, with only two maternal deaths registered.
 She was a respected and able midwife, and she attended to the vast majority of births in her parish for several decades.

 Personal life and legacy

 In 1844, she married William Bethune, a coal miner.
 They had two children, Margaret (born 1845) and William (born 1847).
 She was widowed at age 32, when her husband died in a mining accident.
 Margaret Bethune died from heart disease in Largo in 1887, aged 66 years.
 Her casebook is preserved in the National Records of Scotland.
-Bethune's register was featured in a 2015 exhibit in Edinburgh, marking the centenary of the Midwives Act of 1915.
+Bethune's register was featured in a 2015 exhibit in Edinburgh, marking the centenary of the Midwives Act 1915.